Hangzhou Xiaoshan International Airport: Facilities

 Loong Airlines has its headquarters in the Loong Air Office Building (长龙航空办公大楼 (Chánglóng Hángkōng Bàngōngdàlóu)) on the airport property.

 Ground transportation

 Airport bus

 There are airport bus services linking the airport to points throughout Zhejiang and cities in Jiangsu.

 Bus services to/from downtown Hangzhou originate/terminate at the Ticketing Office on Tiyuchang Road with intermediate stops in between.

 Rail

-Hangzhou Metro Line 1 and Line 7 connect the airport with the city downtown.
+Xiaoshan International Airport station of the Hangzhou Metro allows passengers to transfer to Line 1, Line 7 and Line 19 which connect the airport with the city downtown.

 Highway

 The Airport is accessed by Airport Road, which connects to the Airport Expressway and is linked to downtown Hangzhou by the Xixing Bridge.
 The Airport Expressway also has an exit at North Shixin Road, which is linked to downtown Xiaoshan.
-The Shanghai-Hangzhou-Ningbo Expressway has an exit at the airport.
+The G92 Hangzhou Bay Ring Expressway has an exit at the airport.